Building a nest egg is crucial for a secure financial future.

 The main benefit of ISAs is that any gains made are tax-free and you don’t even have to declare your ISA savings and investments on your tax return.

 You can only pay a certain amount into ISAs each tax year.
-The Isa limit for the current 2020/21 tax year is £20,000.
-You get a new Isa allowance at the beginning of each new tax year so if you can afford to put money away every year, you can create quite a significant tax-free savings pot over time.
+The Isa limit for the current 2020/21 tax year is £20,000, and this will remain unchanged in the 2021/22 tax year.
+You get a new Isa allowance at the beginning of each new tax year starting on April 6, so if you can afford to put money away every year, you can create quite a significant tax-free savings pot over time.
 It’s a case of use it or lose it with your ISA allowance.
 Any part of your allowance you haven’t used by the end of the tax year cannot get carried over into the next tax year.

 Some Isas allow you to withdraw cash and then replace it within the same tax year, without this affecting your tax-free allowance.
 For example, if you pay in £20,000 and withdraw £1,000, you may be able to replace the £1,000 as long as you do so in the same tax year as you made the withdrawal.
 ISAs that allow you to do this are called flexible ISAs but not all offer this flexibility so always check first that your provider will allow you to do this.